“There’s this beautiful slipperiness to memory,” says artist Claudia Nicholson.

 The UTS Artist in Residence has dived into personal memories and archives in her latest video and photography exhibition If the Mountain is Burning, Let it Burn, currently on display at the UTS Gallery.

-Nicholson utilises photography spaces and workshops in reconstructing her connection to her birth country of Columbia.
-Adopted from Bogotá, she informs her artistic process in three forms of photographic archives of Columbia: photos taken by her father, photos taken by Nicholson and photo negatives obtained in Bogota.
+Nicholson utilises photography spaces and workshops in reconstructing her connection to her birth country of Colombia.
+Adopted from Bogotá, she informs her artistic process in three forms of photographic archives of Colombia: photos taken by her father, photos taken by Nicholson and photo negatives obtained in Bogota.

 In discussion with UTS Gallery curator Stella Mcdonald and senior curator for the Powerhouse Museum Ivan Muñiz Reed, Nicholson said her artistic practice originated